ubclaunchpad/rocket2/docs/DevelopmentTutorials.rst

 day it is supposed to fire. ``hour`` means which hour on that day it is supposed to fire.
 And every job has to have a name, which is specified in the ``name`` argument.
-For a more detailed look at the different types of arguments and different trigger types that aren’t discussed here, have a look at the `APScheduler documentation <https://apscheduler.readthedocs.io/en/latest/modules/triggers/interval.html?highlight=intervaltrigger#apscheduler.triggers.interval.IntervalTrigger>`__.
+For a more detailed look at the different types of arguments and different trigger types that aren't discussed here, have a look at the `APScheduler documentation <https://apscheduler.readthedocs.io/en/latest/modules/triggers/interval.html?highlight=intervaltrigger#apscheduler.triggers.interval.IntervalTrigger>`__.